Michael Kimmelman: Life and career

 As a pianist, he has performed as a soloist and with chamber groups in concert series in New York and around Europe.
 Early in his career, he was an editor at I.D. magazine and architecture critic for New England Monthly.
 Author of Portraits, The Accidental Masterpiece and The Intimate City, he has hosted various television features.

 A finalist for the Pulitzer Prize in 2000 and 2014 Franke Visiting Fellow at The Whitney Humanities Center at Yale, where he had also been a Poynter Fellow, he has received honorary doctorates from the Corcoran School of the Arts and Design in 2013 and the Pratt Institute in May 2014.

-In 2018, the climate series authored by Kimmelman and Josh Haner in The New York Times won an award from the Society of Publishers in Asia (SOPA) for "two superb articles on the environmental threats facing two Asian cities" that was "journalism par excellence."
+In 2018, the climate series authored by Kimmelman with visuals by Josh Haner in The New York Times won an award from the Society of Publishers in Asia (SOPA) for "two superb articles on the environmental threats facing two Asian cities" that was "journalism par excellence."

 Kimmelman is an adjunct professor on the faculty of the Columbia Graduate School of Architecture, Planning and Preservation.
 He has delivered the Robert B. Silvers Lecture at the New York Public Library and contributed regularly to The New York Review of Books.

+In May 2023, he delivered the Frizzell lecture at the University of Chicago and the commencement address for the Weitzman School at the University of Pennsylvania.
 In November 2020, he gave the Raoul Wallenberg lecture at the University of Michigan.
 He is the founder and editor-at-large of a philanthropically supported journalism initiative at The New York Times called Headway which is focused on global challenges and paths toward progress.
+In 2026 he is to be a Visiting Senior Fellow at the London School of Economics.